Binding and spontaneous condensation of excitons in narrow-gap carbon nanotubes: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Vikram Deshpande, Assaf Hamo, Shahal Ilani, Ethan Minot, Catalin Spataru, and Gary Steel for inspiring discussions along the years.
 This work was partly supported by: the MaX -- MAterials design at the eXascale -- European Centre of Excellence, co-funded by the European High Performance Computing joint Undertaking (JU) and participating countries within the program HORIZON-EUROHPC-JU-2021-COE-1 (Grant No. 101093374); ICSC -- Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing -- funded by the European Union through the Italian Ministry of University and Research under PNRR M4C2I1.4 (Grant No.~CN00000013).
-We acknowledge ISCRA and ICSC for awarding this project access to the LEONARDO supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CINECA (Italy).